CodeTheCity/CTC16-Webby-Wonders/README.md

 The files in this repo are simply Wordpress theme files which need to be added to a WP-installation.

+## Contributing

+To contribute to this project, check our current issues - https://github.com/CodeTheCity/CTC16-Webby-Wonders/issues

 ## Run the theme locally
 You will need to run a PHP server with either WAMP or MAMP, and install wordpress locally.
 Follow these guides for info: